On the convergence of the drainage network with branching: Drainage Network with branching

-For all $z \in V$ we consider $h(z,i)$, $i \in \{-1,1\}$ as the nearest open vertex which is immediately above $z$ when it is uniquely defined, otherwise $h(z,-1)$ is the nearest open vertex immediately above and at the left of $z$; and $h(z,1)$ is the nearest open vertex immediately above and at the right of $z$.
+For all $z \in V$ we consider $h(z,i)$, $i \in \{-1,1\}$ as the nearest open vertex which is immediately above $z$ when it is uniquely defined, otherwise $h(z,-1)$ is the nearest open vertex immediately above and to the left of $z$; and $h(z,1)$ is the nearest open vertex immediately above and to the right of $z$.
 Using the function $h$ we define $\Gamma^l(z)$ and $\Gamma^r(z)$ as follows:

 Note that $\Gamma^l(z) \neq \Gamma^r(z)$ only when we have a branching on vertex $z$, i.e., $\theta(z)=0$.